 The good news is that life insurance can be arranged for construction workers although there is a little work needed to find the right kinds of policies at the best prices.

 In this article, we explain how life insurance works and how to make sure you're getting the best rates and the most comprehensive insurance for your needs.
 We will also look at critical illness and sick pay insurance as these can be the policies that a construction worker is more likely to need and claim on during their working lives.

 Personal life insurance is a type of insurance policy that pays out a tax-free lump sum of money or an income if you die.
 Whether you die as a result of your job or not is irrelevant.
 Usually, people buy life insurance to leave money behind to look after the people in their lives or pay off debts such as mortgages.

-If you die the insurance money will be paid out either through a trust (if a trust form has been completed when taking out the insurance) that specifies who the money is to go to or the money will be paid into your estate to be passed on in accordance with your will, if you have one.
+If you die the insurance money will be paid out, either through a trust (if a trust form has been completed when taking out the insurance) that specifies who the money is to go to or the money will be paid into your estate to be passed on in accordance with the wishes you stated in your will, if you have one.

 Can construction workers get life insurance?

 Yes, it is possible for construction workers to buy life insurance but you need to choose the insurance company carefully to ensure the policy is priced fairly.
 Your life insurance is assessed using your age, smoker status, health, occupation and lifestyle.